-For even browning, the maximum recommended size of a baking tray are:
+For even browning, the maximum recommended sizes of baking tray are:

-depth: 340 mm (13 3⁄4") by width: 340 mm (13 3⁄4") in the main oven
+- depth: 340 mm (13 %") by width: 340 mm (13 %") in the main oven - depth: 321 mm (12 %") by width: 232 mm (9 %") in the tall oven.

-When the oven is on, DO NOT leave the door open for longer than necessary, otherwise the knobs may get very hot
+When the oven is on, DO NOT leave the door open for longer than necessary, otherwise the knobs may get very hot.

 - Always leave a "finger's width" between dishes on the same shelf.
 This allows the heat to circulate freely around them. - To reduce fat splashing when you add vegetables to hot fat around a roast, dry them thoroughly or brush lightly with cooking oil. - Where dishes may boil and spill over during cooking, place them on a baking tray. - The 'Cook & Clean' oven liners (see 'Cleaning Your Cooker') work better when fat splashes are avoided.
-Cover meat when cooking. - Sufficient heat rises out of the oven while cooking to warm plates in the grill compartment. - If you want to brown the base of a pastry dish, preheat the baking tray for 15 minutes before placing the dish in the centre of the tray.
+Cover meat when cooking with foil or use a roasting bag. - Sufficient heat rises out of the oven while cooking to warm plates in the grill compartment. - If you want to brown the base of a pastry dish, preheat the baking tray for 15 minutes before placing the dish in the centre of the tray.